kisk-muni/crawler/README.md

 # crawler

-Crawler browses the portfolio website acting as user and stores the scraped data to the database for the research purposes.
+Crawler browses the student portfolio websites acting as user and stores the scraped data to the database for the research purposes.

 ## Accessing scraped data